 Whenever two speed motors are used for capacity control, a time delay of at least 15 seconds is required when switching form high to low speed.
 Sudden switch over might damage the drive system or the motor.
-When the equipment is operated with a variable fan speed control device, steps must be taken to avoid both operating at or near to the fan's "critical speed" and below a minimum of 15 Hz for a belt driven unit (or direct driven fans) or 20 Hz for a unit with gear box.
+When the equipment is operated with a variable fan speed control device, steps must be taken to avoid both operating at or near to the fan's "critical speed" and below a minimum of 15 Hz for a belt driven unit (or direct operating at or near to the fan's "critical speed" and below a minimum of 15 Hz for a belt driven unit (or direct driven fans) or 20 Hz for a unit with gear box.
 For more information consult your local BAC Balticare representative.

-When operating with VFD drives above nominal frequency be aware of the potential risk for motor overload or mechanical damages.
-It is recommended to provide sinus filters on the VED to prevent hearing damage on fan motors
+. ор. оо When operating with VFD drives above nominal frequency be aware of the potential risk for motor overload or mechanical damages.
+It is recommended to provide sinus filters on the VFD to prevent bearing damage on fan motors.